Key Takeaways

 Joint Base San Antonio is not one base.
 It is three major installations operating under unified command, each with distinct missions and housing patterns.

 Together, JBSA supports 80,000+ military and civilian personnel.
 An estimated 15,000 PCS moves cycle through San Antonio annually.
-That creates a constant pipeline of both sellers and buyers — a dynamic that makes the San Antonio military housing market uniquely active.
+That creates a constant pipeline of both sellers and buyers, which makes the San Antonio military housing market unusually active.

 Your PCS Selling Timeline: Week-by-Week Guide

 Speed matters more than perfection when PCS orders arrive.
-Here is a realistic week-by-week timeline using a cash marketplace versus the traditional route.
+Here is a realistic week-by-week timeline using Propcash's investor network versus the traditional route.

 - Week 1: Receive PCS orders.
-Contact marketplace immediately.
-Submit property details (takes 2 minutes).
+Submit property details to Propcash (takes 2 minutes).

-- Week 2: Receive competing cash offers within 24-48 hours.
-Review, compare, and select the best offer.
+- Week 2: Receive cash offers from multiple investors within 24-48 hours.
+Review, compare, and choose the strongest offer.

 - Week 3: Accept offer.
 Open title.
 Title company begins closing process.